paolocaminiti/incremental-dom-jsonml/README.md

 - All following items in the array are children of the element: arrays again for elements, everything else as text nodes.

 ##### Specific to this library:
 - *the head of the array* can contain css syntax for id and classes 'div#id.class1.class2' and defaults to DIV.
-Where present id and classes will be assigned as [Incremental DOM static properties](http://google.github.io/incremental-dom/#rendering-dom/statics-array). (note that a key should be passed in the attributes to gain benefits from static properties, as of now this library doens't autogenerate one)
+Where present id and classes will be assigned as [Incremental DOM static properties](http://google.github.io/incremental-dom/#rendering-dom/statics-array). (note that a key should be passed in the attributes to gain benefits from static properties, as of now this library doesn't autogenerate one)

 - *key/value pairs in the attributes's object* will be assigned as [Incremental DOM dynamic properties](http://google.github.io/incremental-dom/#rendering-dom/attributes-and-properties).
 Here you can dynamically set the id and classes as { id: 'id', class: 'class1 class2', ... }.
 Incremental DOM will use String and Number as attributes, Object as an element property.